mike-lischke/antlr4-c3/readme.md

 ## Release Notes

+### 2.2.0
+- Added `InterfaceSymbol` to SymbolTable and enhanced `ClassSymbol` for interface implementations.
+- Added a modifier and a visibility field to Symbol, so that's available for all symbols now.
+Removed the obsolete visibility field from method and field symbols.

 ### 2.1.0
 - It turned out that synchronous symbol retrieval methods have their value, so I brought them back by adding `...Sync()` variants of all methods with an async behavior.
 - Brought back and extended project tests on Github.